Sergio-Source-code/Talk-to-a-folder/README.md

 4. Paste a Google Drive folder link or Google Doc link.
 5. Start chatting!

+Prompt suggestions:
+* Summarize file _ for me?
+* How many files are there in the folder?
+* Are there any files about research?

 <img width="2353" height="1310" alt="Screenshot 2025-08-27 190911" src="https://github.com/user-attachments/assets/0a037c6c-524f-44f0-9948-4209d93dad78" />